knoxite/knoxite/README.md

 ### Backup.
 No more excuses.

+## Configuration System
+Knoxite comes bundled with a configuration system.
+You can declare shorthands for your repositories and provide default values for settings like encryption, compression or excludes.
+For more information refer to the documentation on our [website](https://knoxite.com/docs/configuration-system/) or take a look into the `knoxite config` command.

 ## Optional environment variables
 Optionally you can set the `KNOXITE_REPOSITORY` and `KNOXITE_PASSWORD` environment variables to provide default settings for when no options have been passed to `knoxite`.